 Talk about nostalgia!
 Disneyland® Hotel originally opened in 1955 with only 104 rooms.
-In its newest incarnation there are 975 rooms in three recently renamed themed towers—Adventure Tower, Frontier Tower, and Fantasy Tower—spread out over this fun, fun resort.
+In its newest incarnation there are 975 rooms in three renamed themed towers—Adventure Tower, Frontier Tower, and Fantasy Tower—spread out over this fun, fun resort.
 Each tower embraces a theme from the original “lands” of Disneyland® Park, each a time capsule of sorts filled with memorabilia and classic Disney artwork.
 Contemporary guest rooms offering touches of magic, an expanded pool area, and new dining and entertainment options, making this remarkable hotel better than ever.

 You’ll find the lobby and front desk located in the Fantasy Tower, most of the concierge rooms and exciting Signature Suites in the Adventure Tower, and many of the standard suites in the Frontier Tower (the only tower offering balconies in some of its rooms and suites).

 Outside are three sparkling pools (not to mention fabulous So Cal weather), a welcoming fireplace area with comfortable and cozy seating, and Trader Sam’s terrace, a favorite gathering spot with live Hawaiian music nightly.